 Spotting dolphins is one of the best things to do in Perdido Key because so many live in the area.
 The captains at Blue Dolphin Cruises know how to find the spots dolphins love.
 One of these cruises is an excellent way to see them in their natural habitat.

 While you cruise next to the playful animals your tour guide will teach you about Perdido Key's history and landmarks.
+It's worth noting dolphins are common enough that kayakers at nearby Littleheads see them daily from the water.
+A guided cruise gets you further out and gives you better odds with larger groups, plus the narrated tour adds context you won't get paddling on your own.
 The Perdido Key area is a prime spot for dolphins, which is why a dolphin cruise should be on your list of things to do.

 13420 Gongora Drive, Perdido Key, FL 32507

 This charter service focuses on providing family-friendly fishing experiences.
-The crew will educate you on how to fish and will keep their language appropriate for all ages.
+The crew will teach you how to fish and keep their language appropriate for all ages.
 All charters include the necessary gear for a great day of fishing.

 625 Lost Key Drive, Pensacola, FL 32507